Home | List of Moves |

 Secure Resource

 To acquire resources, including materials, expertise, and personnel, a faction may make use of its existing aspects so long as they’re relevant to the acquisition.
-If the faction is operating in a neighborhood it controls with aspects that help the acquisition, it may include those aspects when rolling.
+If the faction is operating in a neighborhood it controls, it may include the neighborhood as an aspect when rolling.

-When a faction works to acquire a rare or expensive resource, roll +aspects.
+When a faction works to acquire a rare, expensive, or illicit resource, roll +aspects.

 Complete Project